wp-plugins/custom-comments-message/readme.txt

 = Can I set the comments form title for pages? =

-The plugin currently does not support this.
+The global value will be set for both posts and pages.
+The plugin currently does not support per-page custom comments title.

 = Have any other questions? =